bradfordja/working-with-nodejs/node-using-graphql-api.md

 5. edit an engineer [userId, firstName, lastName, fullName, title, status, siteId]
 6. edit a site location [siteId, siteName, address, city, state]

-Answers with simple explanation and step by step sample uses-case and include [ modules, controller , model, unit test] file to create.
+Step by step sample uses-case which includes [ modules, controller , model, unit test] file to create.

-Sure!
-I'll help you create a Node web application using SQL, and GraphQL API to manage engineers and engineer site locations.
+creating a Node web application using SQL, and GraphQL API to manage engineers and engineer site locations.
 We'll structure the project into modules, controllers, models, and unit tests.
-To achieve this, you'll need to set up a new Node.js project, install the necessary dependencies, and create the required files.
+To achieve this, we'll need to set up a new Node.js project, install the necessary dependencies, and create the required files.

 **Step-by-step guide:**